PerrySong/learn-algorithmic-trading/PerformanceMasurement/README.md

 * Sortino Ratio is a variation of Sharpe ratio which takes into account standard deviation of only negative returns.
 * One of the criticism of Sharpe ratio is that it fails to distinguish between upside and downside fluctuation, Sortino makes than distinction and therefore considers only harmful volatility.

+## Maximum Drawdown & Calmar Ratio

+* Largest percentage drop in asset price over a specified time period (distance between peak and trough in the line curve of the asset).

+* Investments with longer backtesting period will likely have larfer max drawdown and therefore caution must be applied in comparing across strategies.

+* Calmar Ratio is the ratio of CAGR and Max drawdown and it's measure of risk adjusted return.